Working at Height Risk Assessment Templates

 In the event that the work requires working at heights, determine if falls and accidents are preventable.
 If so, proper equipment (i.e. Mobile Elevated Work Platforms, scaffolds, ladders, PPE) should be used and inspected at all times to ensure that they are in good working condition.
 If falls and accidents are at risk of occurring or not preventable then safety harnesses and fall protection landing gear should be installed.

-1. Avoid working at heights when possible
+working safely at heights flowchart

 Working at Heights Risk Assessment Procedure